newaz-aa/iCost/README.md

 The paper is currently under review in the 'Information Science' (Elsevier) journal.
 ## Usage Example

-* The icost.py module implements the proposed approach.
+* icost.py module implements the proposed approach.

-* The icost_test.ipynb file shows the implementation of the algorithm in several datasets.
+* icost_test.ipynb file shows the implementation of the algorithm in several datasets.

-* The icost_figure.ipynb file contains codes for performance visualization.
+* icost_figure.ipynb file contains codes for performance visualization.

+* icost_mst.py contains the code to implement the iCost algorithm using instance complexity based on the Minimum Spanning Tree (MST).

+* instance_complexity_mst.py file contains the code to obtain instance classification based on MST.

 ### Input arguments
 There are three input parameters.